wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Chaos.md

 Dissolution en-te-Abyss (Chaos 4, Water 1): Shift 6 to anything, then imbue up to the amount shifted

-p-Clay-Flesh en-t-Defilement (Chaos 4, Earth 1)
+Ruptura (Chaos 1, Earth 1): Channeled block gain scaled with amount imbued last turn p-Clay-Flesh en-t-Defilement (Chaos 4, Earth 1): While channelled imbue 4, then unleash 4 at the end of each turn

 Flash-Repent en-t-Sophia (Chaos 3, Order 1, Thunder 1): Unleash X more.
 Imbue 10, then you cannot imbue power for 5 - X turns Flame-Truth en-t-Sophia (Chaos 3, Order 1, Fire 1): Imbue 5.
 Enemies with less total imbued power than you take damage at the end of each of the next 5 turns